jbhannah/jbhannah.net/contents/articles/2019-09-10-k3s-wireguard-kilo.md

     can't be beat with regards to pricing, especially if you catch one of their sales.
 All of mine were bought during a sale for the opening of a new datacenter, at \$79/year for 3 years for 4 vCPUs, 16 GB RAM, and 160 GB SSD.

-[^ips]:
-    Private IPs are available on request if you submit a support ticket, but when I discovered this I had already done all of the legwork on setting up Kilo and WireGuard and started writing this post, so ¯\\\_(ツ)\_/¯

 [^rpi]: That's a blog post for another time.
 [^src]: